JMante1/Auth-Testing/README.md

 # Install
 ## Using docker
-Run `docker run --publish 8104:5000 --detach --name python-test-plug synbiohub/auth-testing:snapshot` Check it is up using localhost:8101.
+Run `docker run --publish 8104:5000 --detach --name auth-testing synbiohub/auth-testing:snapshot` Check it is up using localhost:8101.

 ## Using Python